Aaron Coleman: Early life

-Coleman lives in Kansas City, Kansas with his family.
+Coleman comes from Kansas City, Kansas.
 He has worked as a dishwasher.
 As of 2020, Coleman attended Johnson County Community College.
 He is Jewish.

 Political career

 In 2017, as a seventeen-year-old who had dropped out of high school, Coleman entered the race for governor of Kansas as a write-in independent candidate ahead of the 2018 election.
 Democrat Laura Kelly won the election.

-In 2019, Coleman ran for the board of public utilities in Kansas City, Kansas.
+In 2019, Coleman ran for the board of public utilities in Kansas City.